Skoda Kodiaq - ABC Leasing

 Ten Second Review word count: 97

 The Kodiaq was the car that started the Skoda SUV revolution back in 2016.
 Since then, the brand has sold over 3 million SUVs, expanding the range with the mid-sized Karoq and the even smaller Kamiq.
-And all the while, the Kodiaq has been selling steadily, with 840,000 sales in the first six years of production, helped by a mid-term update in 2021 and over 40 international awards.
+And all the while, the Kodiaq sold steadily, with 865,000 sales in eight years of production (55,000 of them in the UK), helped by a mid-term update in 2021 and over 40 international awards.
 So how do you right a best seller?
-This roomier, more sophisticated second generation model is Skoda's answer to that question, car which customers can specify in PHEV plug-in form for the first time.
+This roomier, more sophisticated second generation model is Skoda's answer to that question, car which customers can now specify in PHEV plug-in form for the first time.
 The latest MLB Evo platform and engineering here is borrowed from the company's Superb (and the ninth generation Volkswagen Passat), but the finished product feels very much an evolution of its predecessor.

 Pictures (High res disabled)